department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/know-when-their-information-is-prefilled.md

 ### When to use this pattern

 - **When you prefill the user's data into an application, like a form.** When using this pattern, clearly inform the user of where their data is being pulled from to prefill for them.
-- **When users can update prefilled information.** View [Help users to...
+- **When users can update prefilled information.** Review [Help users to...
 Know how their information is updated](https://design.va.gov/patterns/help-users-to/know-how-their-information-is-updated) for guidance on helping users update this prefilled information.

 #### Design principles
 - **Visibility of system status.** This pattern demonstrates the usability principle of communicating the current state to help users feel in control and take appropriate action.
 [Learn more about Visibility of system status](https://www.nngroup.com/articles/visibility-system-status/).